alinobari/fb-scraping/README.md

 # fb-scraping

-An application to web scrape a facebook conversation, extract the conversation information from HTML, and create CSV files for displaying the data using JS wrapper around D3.
+This is an application to web scrape a facebook conversation, thenextract the conversation information from HTML, then create a CSV files for displaying the data using JS wrapper around D3.

+# The order

+The order of running each of the sub-applications are as follows:

+1. GetMessages
+2. CreateTree
+3. Algorithms
+4. Webpage